 Script outline template Google Docs

 Outlining your screenplay is much easier with Google Docs.
 Google Docs has a native outlining function that automatically formats specific elements in your screenplay template document, especially those written in all caps.
-You can view the script outline of the template in Google Docs by navigating to the menu bar, clicking on the ‘View’ menu, and selecting the “Show document outline” option.
+You can view the template’s script outline in Google Docs by navigating to the menu bar, clicking on the ‘View’ menu, and selecting the “Show document outline” option.

-But, a major drawback in Google Docs outline is it isn’t always consistent.
-It won’t automatically categorize screenplay elements such as acts, or scenes.
-So, it’s better to manually outline the script template in Google Docs.
+However, a major drawback of Google Docs’ outline is that it isn’t always consistent.
+It won’t automatically categorize screenplay elements such as acts or scenes.
+So, it’s better to outline the script template manually in Google Docs.

 - How To Create Google Docs Template?